 - Employers are supported to proactively identify health, safety and wellbeing issues in the workplace

-- Employers develop and implement supportive policies and practices that protect and improve employees physical and mental health
+- Employers develop and implement supportive policies and practices that protect and improve workers' physical and mental health

-- Employers support employees to remain in and return to work
+- Employers support workers to remain in and return to work

-- Supportive work environments encourage positive employee behaviour change.
+- Supportive work environments encourage positive worker behaviour change